 Alcohol is a depressant, we know this.
 Alcohol lowers the immune system and causes other physical, emotional, and social consequences.
-So why do people drink alcohol anyway?
+Let’s address why people drink alcohol?
 Well, the reality is that millions of people in America drink alcohol at least occasionally and this isn’t necessarily a bad thing.
 However, it is important to understand why we drink and why we may continue to drink despite the negative consequences of drinking and the benefits of giving up alcohol.

 - To get drunk